 I still would not have voted for Trump.

-At 18, I knew enough to know that when a racist demagogue uses divisive language to appeal to the common man, bad things will follow, and its the little people who pay the price.
+At 18, I knew enough to know that when a racist demagogue uses divisive language to appeal to the common man, bad things will follow, and it is the little people who pay the price.
 No economic plan in the world is worth that trade.

 At 18, as now, I believed in honesty, truth, and benevolence.
 I believed virtue would be its own reward.
 I believed in the value of doing good–to all human beings–and that education, compassion, kindness, and humility are virtuous, lovely, and praiseworthy.
 I believed people were measured by their actions–their works–not by empty promises.